mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

   $ helm upgrade --install --name mattermost -f values.yaml stable/mattermost-team-edition

-Wait for the pods get in a running state and after that you can try to access the Mattermost instance and login with the user you have in the GitLab.
+Wait for the pods get in a running state and after that you can try to access the Mattermost instance and log in with the user you have in GitLab.

-Happy Mattermosting and GitLab :)